mikebranstein/global-azure-bootcamp-2019-instructions/src/chapters/chapter1.md

 >
 > You'll recall from the last chapter that resource groups provide a way to monitor, control access, provision and manage billing for collections of assets that are required to run an application, or used by a client or company department.
 Informally, think of resource groups like a file system folder, but instead of holding files and other folders, resource groups hold azure objects like storage accounts, web apps, functions, etc.

 Start by searching for the resource group you created in chapter 0.
-My resource group was called *workshop-test7*.
+My resource group was called *workshop-rg*.

 <img src="images/chapter1/find-resource-group.gif" class="img-override" />